The three surprising micro-engines at the heart of our ecosystems.

 At the bottom of the ocean’s food chain are phytoplankton.
 They are the foremost link in the food chain, supporting simple marine life, right up to the blue whale.
 Typically, zooplankton eat phytoplankton, fish eat zooplankton, and so on.
 Central to the success of this food chain, is phytoplankton's ability to photosynthesize the sun’s rays to produce energy.
 Through photosynthesis, phytoplankton absorb carbon dioxide to produce nearly 50% of the global oxygen, thereby playing a fundamental in our battle against climate change.
 Half of the oxygen we breathe comes from forests, the other half from these tiny marine plants.

-Ocean acidification is a massive threat to plankton, and therefore marine animals and ultimately the Earth itself
+Ocean acidification is also a massive threat to plankton, and therefore marine animals and ultimately the Earth itself.

 2. ‘The factory of life on earth’

-Soil biology is the engine of the Earth.
-One gram of soil can contain up to one million species.
-This ranges from micro-organisms (e.g. bacteria, fungi, protozoa and nematodes); meso-fauna (e.g. acari and springtails) to more familiar macro-fauna (e.g. earthworms and termites).
+Soil biology is the engine of the Earth. soils are home to more than 25 percent of our planet's biodiversity This ranges from micro-organisms (e.g. bacteria, fungi, protozoa and nematodes); meso-fauna (e.g. acari and springtails) to more familiar macro-fauna (e.g. earthworms and termites).
 This biological component of soil is fundamental for all life of Earth.
 Apart from growing our food, filtering our water and holding back floods, they regulate the climate and sustain wildlife.
 Without the biological component of soils, no crops or trees would grow.

 Yet, just as with phytoplankton, soil biodiversity is in grave danger.
 Climate change, land sealing, water and air erosion and the removal of carbon from soil are all combining to threaten this fauna.

-Whilst soil biodiversity is resilient; it is estimated that 90% of species may be lost without critical destroying soil, a knock-on effect still occurs.
+Whilst soil biodiversity is resilient - it is estimated that 90% of species may be lost without critically destroying soil - a knock-on effect still occurs.
 In the short-term, loss of soil fertility increases the risk of crop-failure and food insecurity.
-In the longer-term, a decline in soil biodiversity impacts the food chain, including insects, birds, mammals, the outcomes of which may take decades.
+In the longer-term, a decline in soil biodiversity impacts the food chain, including insects, birds and mammals, the outcomes of which may take decades to be realised.

 3. ‘The humble leaf’